developer-zebra/developer-zebra-site/src/emdk-for-xamarin/1-0/mx/index.md

         icon: /mx/icons/displaymgr.png
       - title: Power Manager
         url: powermgr
-        description: The PowerMgr allows you to perform power-related actions on the device, such as putting it into Sleep mode.
+        description: 'The PowerMgr allows you to perform power-related actions on the device, such as putting it into Sleep mode.'
         icon: /mx/icons/power_manager.png
       - title: Touch Manager
         url: touchmgr